zwave-js/node-zwave-js/docs/config-files/file-format.md

 ### `treatSetAsReport`

-By default, `all CC::Set` commands are ignored, because they are meant to control end devices.
-This flag causes the driver to emit a `value report`, so applications can react to these commands, e.g. for BinarySwitchCCSet and ThermostatModeCCSet.
+By default, many `Set` CC commands are ignored, because they are meant to control end devices.
+For some devices, those commands are the only way to receive updates about some values though.
+This flag causes the driver treat the listed commands as a report instead and issue a `value report`, so applications can react to them.

+> [!NOTE] This mapping is CC specific and must be implemented for every CC that needs it.
+Currently, only `BinarySwitchCCSet` and `ThermostatModeCCSet` are supported.

 ### `treatDestinationEndpointAsSource`